jpthiele/ExtendableGrids.jl/docs/src/tdict.md

 ### Problem to be addressed

-In certain contexts it is desirable to use containers with core components which are user extendable and allow for type stable component acces.
+In certain contexts it is desirable to use containers with core components which are user extendable and allow for type stable component access.
 Moreover, some components are necessary on demand only, so they should be created lazily.
 Furthermore, there should be a kind of safety protocol which prevents errors from typos in component names etc.